 Cleaning wrong will ruin the shine.
-Let me show you how to avoid costly mistakes.
+This guide shows how to avoid costly mistakes and keep acrylic surfaces smooth and glossy for years.

 What Is the Best Way to Clean an Acrylic Shower or Tub?